 Wallingford, CT 06492

 J. F. Kennedy Federal Building – Room 1875

 TDD: (617) 565-1343

-The health care team at Gaylord Hospital understands how important it is to protect your medical information.
-We are committed to ensuring confidentiality of your information and supporting your privacy rights.
+Gaylord Hospital understands how important it is to protect your medical information.
+We are committed to ensuring confidentiality and security of your information and supporting your privacy rights.